Resources, Education, and Access

 Built and implemented the first PRI program for the Marguerite Casey Foundation, which represents an endowment of over $1 billion.

 Held roundtable convenings in Washington, D.C. and Mexico City with the Inter-American Development Bank on Alternative Financing Structures in Latin America.
-A summary of the report on those findings can be found HERE.
+A report on those findings can be found HERE.

 Helping structure the terms and governance of the Buen Vivir Fund, which is co-designed by the investees and the foundation investors of the fund.